fhircast/sandbox.js/README.md

 Other functions are specific to the sandbox:
-* setURLs(): On page load, this function attemps to preselect the correct endpoints from the three drop-down menus.

 * getHubStatus(): Makes a POST to the hub to trigger the display of active subscriptions when the button is clicked.
 * deleteSubscriptions(): Makes a POST to the hub to clear the subscriptions list when the button is clicked.